tenstorrent/tt-metal/METALIUM_GUIDE.md

 <img width="900" alt="image" src="https://github.com/tenstorrent-metal/tt-metal/assets/3885633/78d64b36-bb68-4d41-b2ca-5e3ed7ccda8f">

-#### Near Memory Compute
+#### Near Memory Compute and Efficient use of SRAM
-The high BW and large capacity SRAM in each Tensix core is a form of **near memory compute**.
+The **high BW and large capacity SRAM** in each Tensix core is a form of **near memory compute**.
 A Tensix core operating on its local SRAM achieves **"silicon peak"** of what current technology node allows for.
 Tensix cores are connected into a mesh via 2 NOCs, and each Tensix core can communicate with any other Tensix core in the mesh, and with off-chip DRAM, as well as Ethernet cores.
+GPU fracture SRAM across levels within the chip: large register files, small L1, and L2.
+SRAM is primarily used for re-use and pre-fetch on the way to off-chip DRAM, not as a primary form of Tensor storage and large parts of it not at the peak silicon speed.
+In contract, in TT architecture, entire SRAM in one single level, and its significant capacity allows it be used as intermediates between operations, w/o relaying on HBM as the primary storage to hand-off data between operations.

-#### Distributed Memory and In-Place Compute
+#### Distributed Shared Memory and In-Place Compute
-The mesh of Tensix cores architecture is the first one to efficiently implement distributed memory and enable programmers and compilers to optimize both layout and movement of the data.
+The mesh of Tensix cores architecture is the first one to efficiently implement distributed shared memory within the chip and **enable programmers and compilers to optimize both layout and movement of the data**.
 In many AI and HPC operations, such as as elementwise, the tensors can be laid out (ie "sharded") across SRAMs so that compute can operate on the local data **in-place** without any data movement.
 Further elaboration in [Scalable Architecture](#scalable-architecture) section.